apache/cloudstack-www/source/downloads.markdown

 <p>Instructions for building from source and upgrading from a previous version of CloudStack to Apache CloudStack 4.6.0 can be found in the upgrade section of the <a href="http://docs.cloudstack.apache.org/projects/cloudstack-release-notes/en/4.6.0/">Release Notes</a>.</p>

-<p>Instructions for using these community provided repositories can be found in the <a href="http://docs.cloudstack.apache.org/projects/cloudstack-installation/en/4.4/installation.html#configure-package-repository">Configure Package Repository</a> section of the Installation Guide.</p>

 <h4>Release Notes for CloudStack 4.5.2</h4>